A Complete Guide to Jerico Colombia

 The benefit of a Colombian lunchtime is the hearty and low-priced 10.000-12.000 Cop/$3-5 USD) Plata del día (Almuerzo) that includes juice, soup, and entrée (meat, rice, avocado, salad).
 Jericó is no exception, and there are lots of options.
 Here are some of the good restaurants we enjoyed, either for dinner or lunch:

-Tomotitos Pizza and Parrilla – Our favorite restaurant.They have excellent high thin crust quality pizza, and their pasta are delicious, including the wok dishes.
+Tomotitos Pizza and Parrilla – Our favorite restaurant here in Jerico Colombia.They have excellent high thin crust quality pizza, and their pasta are delicious, including the wok dishes.
 Food is as good as our favorite restaurant in the big city of Medellin.
 Vegetarian options are available, too.
 It is right in the main square on the south side (beside Rio Piedra hotel)

 El Meson de la Poeta – This is our favorite place for Almuerzo.
 It has delicious food, often with different sauces and accompaniments that you find in Colombia.
 We ate there at least three times, and we loved it.
 Sometimes they offer just a pizza menu, but we prefer Tomotitos pizzas.

 La Gruta – We love their good food and hearty and delicious plate of the day.
-Take upstairs, with views of the white cathedral, in a nice setting of wood furniture and traditional Paisa artifacts.
+The Best Almuerzo hands down (and you will be hard pressed to find this good even in Medellin for this price) Head upstairs have a seat and enjoy the views of the white cathedral, in a nice setting of wood furniture and traditional Paisa artifacts.
 An excellent choice of venue, especially for lunch.

-80/80 (Ochenta Ocenta) – They have tasty and affordable Arepa sandwiches.
+80/80 (new name Frutos Rojos) – They have tasty and affordable Arepa sandwiches.
 You can choose the type you want and use the buffet of sauces and fixings.
 It is located on the first set of cobblestone stairs from the central square, two doors down from Bamboo.
 Vegetarian options are available!

 Terra Santa- We only ate here for Almuerzo, and the food was of good quality and tasty.